commcheck396/ANTIEPIC.INC/report/part2Draft.md

    - **Description:** The similarity between User A and other users who have recommended Game B, measured using Jaccard similarity.
    - **Hypothesis:** Users who exhibit similar preferences to those who recommend Game B are more likely to recommend it, as shared interests often lead to similar recommendations.

+### Additions to Baseline

+1. **Relationship between comment time and comment weight**
+   - **Description:** The impact of comment time on the reference value of comments
+   - **Hypothesis:** The closer the review time is to the prediction time, the more reference value it has, because the evaluation of the game may change in different periods.
+2. **Relationship between comment popularity and comment weight**
+   - **Description:** The impact of the number of likes and votes on the reference value of comments
+   - **Hypothesis:** The more likes or supports a comment receives, the more meaningful the comment is, because it agrees with other players' opinions.

 ---

 ### Task Description